twitter/compose-rules/docs/rules.md

 Related rule: [twitter-compose:preview-public-check](https://github.com/twitter/compose-rules/blob/main/rules/common/src/main/kotlin/com/twitter/compose/rules/ComposePreviewPublic.kt)

-NOTE: if you're using Detekt, this may conflict with Detekt's [UnusedPrivateMember rule](https://detekt.dev/docs/rules/style/#unusedprivatemember).
+NOTE: if you are using Detekt, this may conflict with Detekt's [UnusedPrivateMember rule](https://detekt.dev/docs/rules/style/#unusedprivatemember).
-Be sure to set Detekt's [ignoreAnnotated configuration](https://detekt.dev/docs/introduction/compose/#unusedprivatemember) to ['Preview'] for compatibility with this Compose rule.
+Be sure to set Detekt's [ignoreAnnotated configuration](https://detekt.dev/docs/introduction/compose/#unusedprivatemember) to ['Preview'] for compatibility with this rule.

 ## Modifiers